 - the risk of you becoming unwell

-- which treatments have helped you in the past, and
+- which treatments have helped you in the past

-- the risk to the unborn baby of some of the drugs used in treating mental health conditions
+- the risk to the unborn baby of some of the medicines used in treating mental health conditions

 You can also talk about whether the options will affect breastfeeding.